Showing posts with label work. Show all posts

 When school started back, we helped with our great-granddaughter, Ava.

-She would go to school for a couple of days, and we would keep her for a couple of days.
+She would go to school for a few days, and we would keep her for a few days.

-Because of the pandemic, we were limited to activities.
-We did go to some of the parks where she could play by herself and parks with fish, turtles, and waterfowl.
+Because of the pandemic, our activities were limited.
+We went to some parks where AVA could play by herself and some parks with fish, turtles, and waterfowl.

 We took her to places where she would see Halloween displays, and we took her to a trunk-n-treat.
 (Lowes, Home Depot, Party City)